colab-coop/bylaws/ARTICLE-3.markdown

 shall seek to recruit any members not serving to serve on future councils, and shall rotate on and off council in a manner that provides opportunities for all to participate.

+### Section 3.5 Org Areas

+The membership shall have the option of establishing subsets of the membership called "Org Areas" and delegating decision making authority to those Org Areas in specific domains as agreed upon by consensus of the membership.

+A document specifying the intent, responsibilities, areas of decision making, and core membership shall be created for each Org Area.

+Org Areas shall construe the field of their decision making conservatively, and work to include the larger membership in decisions that might have wider impacts through the organization.
+Decisions that are deemed impactful to a larger group than the Org Area shall be reported to the Guiding Council in a timely manner.
+Decisions that are deemd impactful to the entire membership shall be brought to the Guiding Council before being taken.

+Org Areas shall have the option of establishing further subsets of the Org Area, as subcommittees, delegating specific duties and decision-making authority to those subcommittees as agreed upon by the Org Area members.